MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

    1. Create the OS disk for `mspVM2`.
 Open the snapshot you created previously.
 In this example, its name is `snapshotAdminVMOsDisk`.
 If you can't find the disk, search for *snapshotAdminVMOsDisk* in the **Search resources, services and docs**.
 Select **Create disk**.
 Under **Disk details**, fill in **Name** with *mspVM2_Os_Disk_1*.
 Select **Review and create**, then **Create**.
 It takes several seconds.
 When the process is complete, select **Go to resource**.
    1. Create virtual machine `mspVM2`.
 Open the OS disk you created previously, `mspVM2_Os_Disk_1`， select **Create VM**.
 Under **Instance details**, fill in **Virtual machine name** with *mspVM2*.
 Select **Review + create** then **Create**.
 It takes several minutes.
    1. Remote connect to the machine.
 The user name and password are the same as with `adminVM`.
-Open a PowerShell terminal, and run the following command to change computer name:
+Open a PowerShell terminal.
+The following command changes the computer name:

       ```powershell
       Rename-Computer -NewName mspvm2 -Restart